Maspalomas dunes: How and When to Visit Gran Canaria’s Mini-Desert (Practical Tips)

-Between Playa del Inglés and Meloneras beaches in the south of the island, you will find the Sahara—the dunes of Maspalomas.
+Between Playa del Inglés and Meloneras beaches in the south of the island, you will find the Sahara—the Maspalomas dunes.

 The protected area of dunes made us feel, at least for a moment, the sense of futility of a deserted individual in the desert.
 The combination of sun and sand dunes will test you.